rachaelkalicun/rachaelkalicun.com/src/_posts/2025-12-04-jordan-peterson-rule-11.md

 One friend even brought up the presidency.
 Presidents are older than ever.
 Women are not in their physical prime in their 60s or 70s like men, so how can we expect a female president?
 It was a real comment from a real woman struggling with her biology.

-## Why Talking About Bodies Became Politicized
+## Talking About Biology Became Politicized

 Conversations about gender, womanhood, and identity have become so sensitive that acknowledging biological constraints can be treated as taboo or even oppressive just by bringing them up.
 Take J.K.
 Rowling.
 She has been pulled into heated debates simply for talking about biological sex, but biology has always mattered, and it still does.
 That’s the reality.
 Women carry burdens that culture rarely acknowledges.